 To respond to HHS RFPs in PASSPort, providers must:

 For more information and resources, visit the Learning to Use PASSPort webpage.

 Go to RFP Online to search opportunities to provide non-human services and goods to ACS.
 Download the current Non-Human Services RFPs, Bids, and M/WBE opportunities offered by ACS.
 You may be asked to provide details about your organization.

-A majority of New York City's Administration for Children's Services created the Child Welfare 20/21 Project.
-This ACS cross-divisional project has both the Division of Prevention Services and the Division of Family Permanency conducting in depth analyses of their existing programs.
-These analyses are looking at all aspects of service delivery to identify what's working as well as service gaps that should be addressed.
-In addition to the research ACS is completing, we have partnered with the provider community through the creation of a Provider Advisory Committee.
-This Committee will play a key role as ambassadors for all of NYC's provider agencies in helping to ensure the experiences and needs of our providers, youth, and families are captured to inform this process.
-Information collected through the Committee meetings will assist ACS' implementation team in its analysis of contracted Child Welfare Services and planning for future solicitations.
+In preparation and planning for the future of foster care and prevention services contracts, New York City's Administration for Children's Services created the Child Welfare 20/21 Project.
+Through this ACS cross-divisional project both the Division of Prevention Services and the Division of Family Permanency conducted in depth analyses of their existing programs.
+These analyses looked at all aspects of service delivery to identify what's working as well as service gaps that should be addressed.
+In addition to the research ACS completed, we partnered with the provider community through the creation of a Provider Advisory Committee.
+This Committee played a key role as ambassadors for all of NYC's provider agencies in helping to ensure the experiences and needs of our providers, youth, and families are captured to inform this process.
+Information collected through the Committee meetings informed ACS' implementation team in its analysis of contracted Child Welfare Services and planning for future solicitations.

 Through this project, we created a communication booklet that holds the CW 20/21 project's overview, information sharing strategy, provider engagement survey outcomes, and provider agency listening tour outcomes.
 The communication booklet, the Advisory Committee agendas, the PowerPoint presentations, and the meeting minutes are all available through the links below.